-Operational working capital, as a percentage of annualized current-quarter net sales, is reconciled to working capital below.
+Operational working capital, as a percentage of annualized current-quarter net sales, is reconciled to working capital (deficit) below.
+Working capital (deficit) (current assets minus current liabilities) as of the fourth quarter 2022 decreased approximately \$205 million compared to the fourth quarter of 2021 primarily due to the reclassification of the \$250 million of senior notes due in the second quarter of 2023, partially offset by a decrease in accrued payroll and employee benefits.
 Our objective is to minimize our investment in operational working capital, as a percentage of annualized current-quarter net sales, to maximize our cash flow and return on investment.
-Operational working capital, as a percentage of annualized current-quarter net sales, in 2021 was lower compared to 2020.
-Further discussion of the components of operational working capital is provided below.
+Operational working capital, as a percentage of annualized current-quarter net sales, in 2022 was higher compared to 2021.
+Further information regarding the components of operational working capital is provided below.